thosgood/this-weeks-finds/markdown/week10.md

 In any event, it's a fun read, and I recommend it.
 Of course, I'm biased, so don't trust me.

-2) Vassiliev invariants contain more information than all knot polynomials, by Sergey Piunikhin, preprint.
+2) "Vassiliev invariants contain more information than all knot polynomials", by Sergey Piunikhin, preprint.
 (Piunikhin is at `serguei@math.harvard.edu`)

-    Turaev-Viro and Kauffman-Lins invariants for 3-manifolds coincide, by Sergey Piunikhin, Journal of Knot Theory and its Ramifications, 1 (1992) 105 - 135.
+    "Turaev-Viro and Kauffman-Lins invariants for 3-manifolds coincide", by Sergey Piunikhin, _Journal of Knot Theory and its Ramifications_, **1** (1992) 105--135.

-    Different presentations of 3-manifold invariants arising in rational conformal field theory, by Sergey Piunikhin, preprint.
+    "Different presentations of 3-manifold invariants arising in rational conformal field theory", by Sergey Piunikhin, preprint.

-    Weights of Feynman diagrams, link polynomials and Vassiliev knot invariants, by Sergey Piunikhin, preprint.
+    "Weights of Feynman diagrams, link polynomials and Vassiliev knot invariants", by Sergey Piunikhin, preprint.

-    Reshetikhin-Turaev and Crane-Kohno-Kontsevich 3-manifold invariants
-    coincide, by Sergey Piunikhin, preprint.
+    "Reshetikhin-Turaev and Crane-Kohno-Kontsevich 3-manifold invariants coincide", by Sergey Piunikhin, preprint.

 I received a packet of papers by Piunikhin a while ago.
 The most new and interesting thing is the first paper listed above.
 In